leeju-umich/Cho_Xi_Seqscope/README.md

 ### STARsolo Alignment and Data Binning
 In this subsection, we firstly preprocess the data and run alignment with reference genome using STARsolo.
-Then  the digital expression matrix(DGE) is binned into square grids with user defined side size.
+Then  the digital expression matrix(DGE) is binned into square grids with user defined options.

 #### Alignment
-This step is to preprocess the fastq files and to  align the data to reference genome
+This step is to preprocess the fastq files and to  align the data to reference genome.The bash script takes in several user defined parameters and outputs STARsolo summary statistics, and DGE in the current directory.
+Note: Here we assume you already have the reference genome that is needed for STARsolo alignment.
+If not please refer to https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html
 * Input
 ```
-abc_SeqScope_2nd_R1.fastq.gz: Read1 from SeqScope_2nd files
+abc_SeqScope_2nd_R1.fastq.gz: Read1 from 2nd-Seq
-abc_SeqScope_2nd_R2.fastq.gz: Read2 from SeqScope_2nd files
+abc_SeqScope_2nd_R2.fastq.gz: Read2 from 2nd-Seq
+hdmilength: An integer indicating the length of the HDMIs; For now, it can only take 20 or 30.
+In default, we assume if MiSeq is used for 1st-Seq, then hdmilenght=20; if HiSeq is used for 1st-Seq, then hdmilength=30.
-whitelists.txt: whitelists of barcodes from output from previous section
+whitelists.txt: whitelists of barcodes from extractCoord.sh
 outprefix: prefix for STARsolo output
 starpath: path for STAR software
 seqtkpath: path for seqtk tool
 geneIndex: reference genome directory

 ```
 * Code
 ```
+chmod +x align.sh
-bash align.sh [abc_SeqScope_2nd_R1.fastq.gz] [abc_SeqScope_2nd_R2.fastq.gz] [whitelists.txt] [outprefix] [starpath] [seqtkpath] [geneIndex]
+bash align.sh [abc_SeqScope_2nd_R1.fastq.gz] [abc_SeqScope_2nd_R2.fastq.gz] [hdmilength] [whitelists.txt] [outprefix] [starpath] [seqtkpath] [geneIndex]
 ```
 * Output
 ```
-#The most important ones from STARsolo output:
-prefixSolo.out/GeneFull/matrix.mtx
-prefixSolo.out/GeneFull/barcodes.mtx
-prefixSolo.out/GeneFull/features.mtx
+#The STARsolo output that is used for downstream analysis (such as data binning, clustering, cell type mapping)
+prefixSolo.out/GeneFull/raw/matrix.mtx
+prefixSolo.out/GeneFull/raw/barcodes.mtx
+prefixSolo.out/GeneFull/raw/features.mtx

+#The STARsolo output that is used for subcellular analysis
+prefixSolo.out/Velocyto/raw/matrix.mtx
+prefixSolo.out/Velocyto/raw/barcodes.mtx
+prefixSolo.out/Velocyto/raw/features.mtx
 ```
 #### Data Binning
-DGE from STARsolo are binned into square grids.
+DGE(prefixSolo.out/GeneFull/raw/) from STARsolo are binned into square grids.
 In our paper, we tried simple square binning and sliding window binning.
-Currenly we can only run sliding window binning o a sub-field of the image.
-We would improve this and make updates in the near future
+Simple square binning generate a super tile with the tiles that the users are insterested in.
+For sliding window binning, currently it is only available for sub-field of one tile.
+We would improve this and make updates in the near future.
 ##### Simple Square Binning
 The function getSimpleGrid in the package '' collapsed HDMIs within a square grids with user-defined grid side length.
 * Input